Do not leave your customers wondering. Give them answers and clarity. If not, you will lose them.

 Will you let Google choose and feature your competitor?
 I bet not.

-The only way to ensure that it won’t happen is to create a relevant and well-optimized FAQ page.
+The only way to ensure that it won’t happen is to create a relevant and well-optimised FAQ page.
 FAQ pages are the key pages of every website.
 It provides customers and search engines the answers and clarity they need about your brand, products, or services.

 Why do you need to create a FAQ Page?